rawling/wr-calc/README.md

 ## Release notes

+### 0.13.1
+- try to handle WR publishing rankings on match days

 ### 0.13
 - Support nominally Away teams playing at home and gaining home advanage, as seen in Pacific Nations Cup 2019